Shanghai2017/spfx-extensions/src/extensions/videoMenu/README.md

     - `onInit`: The hook to initialize the list view command set.
     - `onListViewUpdated`: The method called when selected list items is changed.
 It can be used to dynamically show/hide a command.
     - `onExecute`: The method to execute concrete logic when a command is click.
 Check value of `event.itemId` to run different logics for different commands.

+## Credits

+This extension is using some icons from [Icon8](https://icons8.com/).
+They are licensed under [Creative Commons Attribution-NoDerivs 3.0 Unported](https://creativecommons.org/licenses/by-nd/3.0/).
+Read its license [here](https://icons8.com/license).